Nation of Debt: NZ's highly leveraged homes

 "Given this environment, the financial system's vulnerability to risks in the household sector remains elevated, and must continue to be closely monitored and managed."

-Ayesha Scott, a finance lecturer at AUT University, says the debt load households are bearing is historically high, with research pointing to some Auckland households borrowing as much as nine times their income to buy a house.
+Ayesha Scott, a finance lecturer at AUT University, says the debt load households are bearing is historically high.
+Research points to some Auckland households borrowing as much as nine times their income to buy a house.

 "This is high and it is high globally."